-For the last year or so, it's been UK registered & stored in a secure heated facility in Leicestershire when not in use but driven (sensibly) at least once a month in order to keep it in fine fettle, although it's not been used when there is salt on roads, nor rain.
+For the last couple of years, it's been UK registered & stored in a secure heated facility in Leicestershire when not in use but driven (sensibly) at least once a month in order to keep it in fine fettle, although it's not been used when there is salt on roads, nor rain.

 We were forewarned that this cheeky Renault would get under our skin and that it most certainly has done, to the extent that we've become quite attached to it.
 From idle it has a menacing sound and it's not uncommon for people to come out for a look when the engine is started.
 It warms up well without temperament and water temperature setles at about 2/5 on the original gauge.
 Acceleration is brisk even by today's standards, with the engine's joy singing from just behind the driver's ears.
 A smile will crack on the occupant's faces the first time they hear the subdued popping that occurs on the over-run.
 It's always a temptation to keep it in at higher revs on the over-run just to revel in the sound.
 Handling has more roll than is typical for today's standards and the front lifts up whilst the rear squats on acceleration, but with double wishbones at each corner suspension remains well controlled and this is a car that can confidently be thrown at corners, without fear of sudden repercussions.
 If desired, it can be steered progressively from the rear with the use of throttle on corners and can be entertaining to hold sideways around a corner, but it's possibly too much to risk on an road for a car of this rarity and condition.

-It's safe to say that the worst ones were complete restoration projects, something difficult given that most restoration parts are extremely hard to get hold of now - knowing first hand of the rarity of parts without inside knowledge of where to obtain, we were amazed at the strong prices these resto-projects fetched none the less.
+As specialists confirmed to us that virtually all in the UK suffered from heavy corrosion during the years they were of lower value, it's safe to say that the worst ones were complete restoration projects, something difficult given that most of the unique parts are extremely hard to get hold of now.
+Knowing first hand of the rarity of parts without inside knowledge of where to obtain, we were amazed at the strong prices these resto-projects fetched, when we saw them on Ebay in recent years, none the less.

-As most were raced, modified, crashed, neglected and scrapped, it's estimated less than a handful of these last homologation examples exist.
-Of those, we believe this is the last original aluminium roofed Homologation example left that still has it's factory original bodywork.
+As most were raced, modified, crashed, neglected and scrapped, it's estimated less than a handful of these last homologation examples, of the 50 built (of same specification as this) exist.
+Of those, we believe this is the last & best original aluminium roofed Homologation example that still has it's factory original bodywork.
 It's also fortunate that it was built in blue with the beige interior, as it's the best colour combination in our eyes.
-Red, white, Silver spring to mind as not nearly as beautiful.
+Red, white, Silver spring to mind as not nearly as beautiful, although it's fair to say our eyes may be biased.
 It has to be said that every time it's driven it attracts admiration and curiousity and in the shows it's been to in the summer we find that enthusiasts are driven away from exotica to take a closer look at the little but wide French car.